 ID: 11605

-Pages: 190
+Pages: 150

-4D Printing in Healthcare Market Size (2023 to 2028)
+Global 4D Printing in Healthcare Market Size

 4D printing refers to 3D printed objects that can remodel, restructured, or self-assemble into another structure using heat, light, water, and other primary energy inputs.
-Since its introduction in 2013, 4D printing technology must gain considerable interest in the soft robotics, defense, and manufacturing sectors.
+Since its introduction in 2013, 4D printing technology has gained considerable interest in the soft robotics, defense, and manufacturing sectors.
 4D printing has also found widespread use in the healthcare field.
 According to a Frost and Sullivan analysis, 4D printing technology is expected to change the healthcare sector significantly.
 Using flexible and lightweight materials, 4D printing products may be used as medical devices.
 It has also found use in tissue engineering, chemotherapy, and self-assembling human-sized biomaterials.
 As a result of its ability to manufacture biomedical splints, stents, bioprinting, and orthodontic devices, 4D medical devices have changed how people think.
 These implants can also grow along with the human body.
 In addition, one of the most significant contributions of 4D is the ability to reduce surgical operations.
 Furthermore, 4D allows for the self-assembly of materials needed to create new products, reducing labor and speeding up the process.
 Numerous studies on 4D printing are underway to improve healthcare's poor areas.

-MARKET DRIVERS:
+MARKET DRIVERS

 The rising need for innovations to cure diseases majorly drives the growth of 4D printing in healthcare market.